John Hawdon (colonial settler): Slander and assault cases

 Although he was a magistrate, he was also involved in two legal cases, as the defendant, both of which he lost.
 The first was in October 1840, when he lost a civil action and had to pay £200 damages for slander.
 The second was a criminal case of assault.

 On 30 January 1844, Hawdon entered the bar of the hotel at Broulee, on horseback.
 Assisted by three other men—Hawdon's brother-in-law, Mr Potts, another local magistrate, Mr Wason (from Ulladulla), and the Clerk-of-the-Bench, Mr McLean—Hawdon attacked William Oldrey's former superintendent, Richard Bingham Sheridan.
 Sheridan fled and jumped down a small cliff in front of the hotel.
 Sheridan appealed to Hawdon to protect him, but Hawdon threw a piece of wood at him instead.
 Sheridan sought protection with Hawdon's enemy, Francis Flanagan, and laid a charge of assault against Hawdon.

 The alleged assault could not be properly investigated nor tried, at Broulee, as the accused, Hawdon, was one of the local magistrates.
 The next closest bench, at Braidwood, refused to become involved.
-Sheridan doggedly persisted in seeking justice, and Hawdon was eventually tried—giving evidence by affidavit—and found guilty, by a jury, in the Supreme Court, nearly a year later.
+Sheridan doggedly persisted in seeking justice, and Hawdon was eventually tried—giving evidence by affidavit—and found guilty, by a jury, in the Supreme Court, nearly a year later, on 17 January 1845.
 He was fined £100, and gave security of £500 and two sureties of £250 each, "to keep the peace for twelve months."
 The strange episode—somewhat out of character for Hawdon—appears to have been triggered by an argument, about money, between Oldrey and Sheridan at 'Mount Oldrey', earlier on the same day as the assault.
 There is some indication that alcohol was a factor.
 The eventual outcome was that Hawdon lost his commission as a magistrate.

 Hawdon had another brush with the law, in 1853, when his son Joseph Hawdon was charged with 'furiously riding over a woman'.
 The police did not prove their case, resulting in Joseph being discharged.
 However, Hawdon himself was charged with 'attempting to rescue' his son from police custody, and fined 40 shillings.

 Gold rush

 On 1 August 1851, it was reported that alluvial gold had been discovered in the bed of the Moruya/Deua River, from a point close to the western boundary of Hawdon's Kiora estate and further upstream.
 Prospectors soon made far richer finds, further upstream still, on the Deua's tributary.
 Araluen Creek, and on that creek's tributary, Majors Creek.
-Around late 1851.
-Hawden and two of his sons attempted to drain the waterhole at the bottom of a base of the cascade waterfall on Majors Creek, in which they expected to find large nuggets of gold.
+Around late 1851, Hawden and two of his sons attempted to drain the waterhole at the bottom of a base of the cascade waterfall on Majors Creek, in which they expected to find large nuggets of gold.
 Later, he provided credit to gold miners needing supplies.